 You never know when you will need to relocate suddenly.
 When life is predictable, a mortgage or a long lease can make sense.

-Sometimes it’s much easier to look for short-term housing solutions like Boston sublets.
-Whatever your specific situation is currently, finding a short-term rental apartment in Boston is much easier than it used to be.
+Sometimes it’s much easier to look for short-term housing solutions like a sublet in Boston.
+Whatever your specific situation is currently, finding a short-term rental in Boston is much easier today.

 Ready to start your search?